-At dusk and dawn, the brightness are illuminated to higher than normal intensity to enhance contrast and visibility.
-The system automatically "dims down" as ambient light reaches the dash-mounted sensor.
+are illuminated to higher than

+automatically "dims down" as ambient light reaches the dash-mounted sensor.
 The interior control lights dim progressively in four steps until they reach nighttime operating levels.
 Certain displays like the message center and the climate control unit do not change with the dimmer control till the dash-mounted sensor senses full night conditions.